Car Insurance for Young Adults: How to Save on Coverage Ages 18-25

 Maintain continuous coverage without lapses — even one-day gaps can classify you as higher risk and raise future premiums substantially.
 Bundle with renters insurance when moving out to qualify for multi-policy discounts of 5–25%.
 Pay premiums annually when possible to avoid monthly installment fees that can add $50–$150 to your annual costs — many insurers offer 5–10% off for paying in full upfront.

-For those looking at all available options, our guide to affordable car insurance for young drivers covers additional strategies that apply specifically to this age group.
-You may also want to review the car insurance options for teenage drivers if you're transitioning from a teen policy into young adulthood.
+For those looking at all available options, our guide to affordable car insurance for young drivers covers additional strategies.
+You may also want to review guides on adding a teenage driver to your policy if you're transitioning from a teen policy into young adulthood, or check out named driver rules to understand how listing household members properly can affect your rates.

 Frequently Asked Questions